samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Benefit.*** The benefits of a feat are detailed after any prerequisites are listed.
 If you have a feat, you gain its benefits.

-***Repeatable.*** A feat can be taken only once unless its description states otherwise in a “Repeatable” subsection.
+***Repeatable.*** A feat can be taken only once unless its description states otherwise in a "Repeatable" subsection.

 ### Feat List